 It tends to get lost in discussions of Billy Joel's most popular works, but The Nylon Curtain is his underrated masterpiece.

 By 1982, Billy Joel had established a solid reputation as a hit-maker.
 His previous four albums, The Stranger, 52nd Street, Glass Houses and Songs in the Attic, had all reached the Top 10.
 But he was looking to make a more mature artistic statement with his music, one that looked at the Baby Boomers as they settled into adulthood in the Reagan years.

-“Allentown” kicks things off proper, with the struggling industrial Pennsylvania city used as a microcosm for the decline of post-World War II optimism.
-‘Pressure‘ is about how the Boomers' refusal to grow up would soon come back to haunt them as they approached middle age and had to face tough situations.
+Released on Sept.
+23, 1982, The Nylon Curtain begins with "Allentown," about a struggling industrial Pennsylvania city used as a microcosm for the decline of post-World War II optimism.
+"Pressure" is about how the Boomers' refusal to grow up would soon come back to haunt them as they approached middle age and had to face tough situations.

 The specter of the Vietnam War was raised in The Nylon Curtain's centerpiece, "Goodnight Saigon."
 The song took the listener from basic training through the DMZ and the horrors of war, with the moving chorus singing the promise that they "would all go down together."
 Despite the adult themes, all three songs, which comprise most of the first side, were hit singles.